surabhi-dubey/dog_classifier_capstone/README.md

 # dog_classifier_capstone

 ## Link to the Blog Post on Medium
-- The project write is available here [https://surabhisd443.medium.com/dog-breed-classifier-b18015dc209]
+- The project writeup is available here [https://surabhisd443.medium.com/dog-breed-classifier-b18015dc209]

 ## Project Overview:
 The model developed in this project takes an image as an input and the following steps are followed: